 |Windows 10 Home, Pro, Pro Education and Pro for Workstations||October 14, 2025|

-On January 14, 2020, Microsoft will end support for:
+On October 13, 2020, Microsoft ended support for:

-In October 2020, Microsoft will end support for:
+On January 14, 2020, Microsoft ended support for:

 Users of out-of-warranty products will no longer receive security updates, patches or help from Microsoft, which will place both their data as well as that of their clients at increased risk.
 Businesses and other organizations operating in regulated industries may no longer be compliant with major regulatory requirements.
 For instance, HIPAA Security Rule 45 C.F.R. § 164.308 (a)(5)(ii)(B) requires updated patches on all systems.